sc546/dlx/README.md

 [Donald Knuth's Dancing Links (DLX) algorithm](https://en.wikipedia.org/wiki/Dancing_Links) to solve [Exact Cover](https://en.wikipedia.org/wiki/Exact_cover) problems.

-Given a universe of items and a collections of sets, the program finds a subset of sets whose union exactly covers the universe.

 As an example, a Sudoku solver which makes use of this implementation is also included.